Mayowa-Awosiyan01/Mayowa-Awosiyan/README.md

 # Mayowa Awosiyan's Portfolio

 Hello this is my portfolio to show off my projects, skills, and interests.
-It is still currently a work in porgress as I create.
+It is still currently a work in porgress as I continue to update it.
+Feel free to fork this project if you wish or if you just want to visit the live version of the website click [here](https://mayowa-awosiyan.vercel.app/).

 ### Tech Stack